Drug Abuse: NYCN urges quick implementation of Marwa report

 The statement reads:”While we applaud His Excellency President Muhammadu Buhari for making fight against drug abuse a priority in Nigeria, we are concerned that if the recommendations made by various stakeholders is not immediately implemented, the situation will worsen.
 The committee under Gen. Buba Marwa and the First Lady, Aisha Buhari has done a wonderful job already.
 They consulted everyone including the NYCN and NANS.

-CSO condemns Kogi State Assembly over impeachment of Deputy Gov(Opens in a new browser tab)
+NDLEA nabs Brazil-based Nigerian with 5kg of cocaine(Opens in a new browser tab)

 “It is also commendable that local “slave like” rehabilitation centers are being abolished across Northern Nigeria, but alternatives to them must be provided immediately.
 Bad as those rehabilitation centers are, they are better than not having any.